centrahq/api-documentation/user/pages/03.fe-development/01.fe-elements/docs.md

 * **Language**, which affects whether or not product details and categories would be translated, with a fallback to default if no translation exists for a given language.

 In standard operation those three variables are set based on the end-customer's country, which can either be set based on GeoIP location, or explicitly chosen with a country selector in your webshop.
 Once the country is changed, following things will change as well:
-* Is there a Pricelist specific for this country?
-If so, change to it and update the prices in current selection.
+* If there is a Pricelist specific for this country, change to it and update the prices in current selection.
-* Is there a Market specific for this country?
-If so, change to it and update the products in current selection, removing the unavailable ones.
+* If there is a Market specific for this country, change to it and update the products in current selection, removing the unavailable ones.
-* Is there a Language specific for this country?
-If so, translate all available content to the proper language.
+* If there is a Language specific for this country, and content (descriptions, category names, etc.) translations for this language are available, return translated content.
+Otherwise, fallback to the default language.

 You can display the full list of countries to which your store can ship to by calling `GET /countries`.
 Alternatively, in authenticated server mode you can display a list of all countries using `GET /countries/all`, where shippable countries will be returned with `"shipTo": true` parameter.
 Shippable countries:
 * Have at least one active Pricelist,